Gaussian Beam Waist Calculator

 Beam radius at distance z w(z) w01+(zzR)2 1/e2 intensity radius after propagating distance z

-Beam diameter at distance z D(z) 2w(z) Full width of the beam (1/e2 diameter)
+Beam diameter at distance z D(z) 2w(z) Full 1/e2 beam width at that plane

-Rayleigh range zR πw02λ Distance where beam area has doubled; transition from near to far field
+Rayleigh range zR πw02λ Distance where the beam area has doubled relative to the waist plane

 Divergence half-angle θ λπw0 Asymptotic half-angle of far-field Gaussian beam expansion